EducationalTestingService/rsmtool/doc/evaluation.rst

 .. _true_score_evaluation:

-Accuracy (True score)
+Accuracy Metrics (True score)
 ~~~~~~~~~~~~~~~~~~~~~

-According to Test Theory, an observed score is a combination of true score :math:`T` and a measurement error.
+According to test theory, an observed score is a combination of the true score :math:`T` and a measurement error.
 The true score cannot be observed, but its distribution parameters can be estimated from observed scores.
-Such estimation requires double human scores available for at least a subset of responses in the evaluation set since these are necessary to estimate the measurement error component.
+Such an estimation requires that two human scores be available for *at least a* subset of responses in the evaluation set since these are necessary to estimate the measurement error component.

 The true score evaluations computed by RSMTool are available in the :ref:`intermediate file<rsmtool_true_score_eval>` ``true_score_eval``.

 Proportional reduction in mean squared error for true scores (PRMSE)
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-PRMSE shows how well system score can predict true scores.
-This metric generally varies between 0 (random prediction) and 1 (perfect prediction), although in some cases in can take negative values (very bad fit) or exceed 1 (very low human-human agreement).
+PRMSE shows how well system scores can predict true scores.
+This metric generally varies between 0 (random prediction) and 1 (perfect prediction), although in some cases in can take negative values (suggesting a very bad fit) or exceed 1 (suggesting very low human-human agreement).

-PRMSE for true scores is defined similar to :ref:`PRMSE for observed scored<r2>`, but with true score :math:`T` used instead of the observed score :math:`H`: the percentage of variance in true score explained by the system score.
+PRMSE for true scores is defined similarly to :ref:`PRMSE for observed scores<r2>`, but with the true score :math:`T` used instead of the observed score :math:`H`, that is, as the percentage of variance in the true scores explained by the system scores.

 :math:`PRMSE=1-\frac{MSE(T|M)}{\sigma_T^2}`